 This induction is minimized by winding the coils with fewer turns.
 More coils having fewer turns are required on an ac armature to produce sufficient torque.

 More commutator segments are therefore required, which is another characteristic of the ac series motor.

 3. Armature Reaction AC Series Motor

-Armature reaction is more severe in the ac series motor than in an equivalent dc motor.
+- Armature reaction is more severe in the ac series motor than in an equivalent dc motor.
 The reason is that there are more conductors in the armature, causing a greater induced potential difference.
 A compensating winding added to the field winding can reduce the effects of armature reaction.
 This winding is set in the stator slots 90 electrical degrees from the main field winding.
-Figure is showing how such a winding can be included in the motor circuit.

 - The compensating winding can be connected in two ways.
 It can be connected in series with the armature and field windings.
 It can be a short-circuited winding.

 - In both cases, the magnetic field of the compensating winding is proportional to the armature current.
 The short-circuited winding is said to be “inductively coupled” to the motor circuit.
 That is, it performs its function because of currents induced in it.